1 - 4 Credit Hours

 Christine Cerniglia, Associate Professor of Law & Director of Clinical and Experiential Education

 This program allows students to obtain credit for performing legal work and educational activities at approved placements that fall outside the scope of preexisting clinic and externship programs.
 Students will perform legal work such as research and writing, reviewing documents, conducting investigations, drafting documents, and observing legal proceedings.
 Additionally, students will submit guided reflections and work product assignments, and actively participate in academic activities assigned by the overseeing professor.
 Paid, or Private law firm placements are not permitted.

 • 42.5 hours per semester for each credit hour awarded;

-• Five reflective papers over the course of the semester
+• Multiple reflective papers over the course of the semester

 • Successful completion of all first-year required courses;

 • Be in good academic standing;

 • Approval of placement by the overseeing professor (Students should contact Professor Cerniglia a semester in advance of their intended participation to initiate the review process); and

 • Fulfill any other requirements of the hosting placement.

 Established Placement Opportunities: